High-Frequency Grid Trading

 # order price in tick is used as order id.

-# Cancels if an order is not in the new grid.
+# Cancels if a working order is not in the new grid.

 for order_id, order_price in new_bid_orders.items():